The Essence of the Best Portrait Photography

 Duncan Avenue Photography Studio specializes in revealing your story through professional yet artistic and creative portrait photography all around the Hudson Valley area including Orange, Rockland, Dutchess, Ulster, Putnam, Westchester, Greene, Rensselaer, Columbia, Saratoga, and Albany Counties.

-Your World-Class Lifestyle/Fashion/Portrait Photographer and Art Director Maxwell Alexander is Chief Design Officer at Duncan Avenue Group and holds a Master of Arts Degree from Fashion Institute of Technology and Bachelor of Fine Arts from the School of Visual Arts in New York City.
+Your World-Class Lifestyle/Fashion/Portrait Photographer and Art Director Maxwell Alexander is Chief Design Officer at Duncan Avenue Group and holds a Master of Arts Degree from the Fashion Institute of Technology and a Bachelor of Fine Arts from the School of Visual Arts in New York City.
 Max has more than a decade of experience in branding and marketing for Fortune 500 Companies and Global Non-Profit Organizations.
-He knows a great deal of the importance of art direction and amazing portrait photography that tells a story and reflects one's personality.
+He knows a great deal about the importance of art direction and amazing portrait photography that tells a story and reflects one's personality and he will be happy to help to tell your story as well.

 The Best Portrait Photography: What Clothes To Wear